chrisnoonan98675/site/xl-deploy/how-to/configure-satellite-in-xl-deploy.markdown

 You can specify the ping timeout in milliseconds, seconds, or minutes.
 For example, `100 ms` or `10 seconds`.

-## Configure the upload timeout on a satellite
+## Configure the upload idle timeout

-The upload timeout occurs when the XL Deploy satellite plugin cannot successfully connect to a satellite server for streaming.
-To configure the upload idle timeout, adjust the following settings in `conf/satellite.conf`:
+The upload idle timeout occurs when a satellite has accepted an incoming streaming connection but does not seed to accept the upload ed file.
+To prevent having some useless TCP connections opened. configure the upload idle timeout, adjust the setting `satellite.timeout.upload.idle` in the file `conf/satellite.conf`:

     satellite {
       timeout {